 Types of x-rays the dentist may recommend include two to four bitewing x-rays.
 These provide a view of the crown portions of your teeth in order check for early signs of decay starting to form in between your teeth.
 To get a good look at your teeth’s bone height or root tips, periapical x-rays provide the best view.
 A panoramic x-ray shows the entire mouth, sinuses, and a complete view of the upper and lower jaws.

-Some frequent patient questions about using dental x-rays as part of an exam include questions about the safety of radiation exposure and when it’s safe to have x-rays taken.
+Some patients worry about the safety of radiation exposure and wonder when it’s safe to have x-rays taken.
 Dental x-rays use a very low level of radiation to reduce the risks associated with radiation exposure.
 Before x-rays are taken, a lead bib is laid over the patient to reduce exposure.
 Dental x-rays are generally regarded as safe for pregnant women, women of childbearing age and young children.
-The dentist would be more than happy to discuss specific concerns with your situation.
+The dentist would be happy to discuss specific concerns with your situation.
 Just ask!